-MacArthur Beach State Park invites you to join our volunteer family by participating in our Natural Science Education Program, training provided.
+MacArthur Beach State Park invites you to join our volunteer family by participating in our Environmental Education Program, training provided.
 Students from all over Palm Beach County come to MacArthur Beach State Park to learn about nature, the environment and the world around us.

-Get a new perspective on life by working with the next generation, as students from 1st to 12th grade get excited by science!
+Get a new perspective on life by working with the next generation, as students from 1st to 12th grade get excited by science and nature!

 Volunteers enjoy free Park admission, free participation in Park programs and volunteer activities.